MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 Let's first review how MAPI extended the $document operation.

-Extended Operation for MDI-to-EDRS Document generation
+Extended Operation for MDI-to-EDRS Document Generation
 ------------------------------------------------------
 This is a resource instance type extended operation.
 It means that the MDI document is generated from the Composition resource.
 And the extension is made to the extended search parameters.